jeckman/wp-insta-import/README.md

 - run "wp eval-file insta.php" in the same directory that "insta" folder is located in

 Notes:
-- Only imports Instagram "posts" right now (not "stories" or "reels").
+- Only imports Instagram "posts" and "stories" right now (not "reels").
 - Creates WordPress posts for Instagram posts (does not create a custom post type).
 - Copies the media into the WP Upload directory, attaches them to the posts, sets the first attachment as the featured image (if it is an image).
 - Puts all posts in one category.